 - The use of hypnotics in the treatment of jet lag is common but poorly researched.

-- They appear to be effective in improving sleep in patients with jet lag, but their effects on other symptoms are unknown.
+- They appear to be effective in improving sleep in patients with jet lag; however, their effects on other symptoms are unknown.

-- Data comparing the effects of melatonin and hypnotics (zolpidem) for jet lag are equivocal, but melatonin has fewer side-effects.
+- Data comparing the effects of melatonin and hypnotics (zolpidem) for jet lag are equivocal; however, melatonin has fewer side-effects.

 Stimulants and jet lag

-- Stimulant medications such as caffeine 300 mg or modafinil may improve sleepiness associated with jet lag, but may be associated with more nocturnal sleep complaints.
+- Stimulant medications such as caffeine 300 mg or modafinil may improve sleepiness associated with jet lag but they may be associated with more nocturnal sleep complaints.

 Reducing circadian disruption for long-term shift workers

-- Less than 3% of permanent night workers show complete adaptation of their circadian system to their imposed work schedule, and less than 25% adjust to a point that some benefit would be derived from the adaptive shift that they have made.
+- Fewer than 3% of permanent night workers show complete adaptation of their circadian system to their imposed work schedule and fewer than 25% adjust to a point that some benefit would be derived from the adaptive shift that they have made.

-- In one study of rotating shift-work female nurses suffering from clinical insomnia, higher intensity and briefer duration of bright light exposure during the first half of their evening/night shift, with a daytime darkness procedure, improved their insomnia, anxiety and depression.
+- In one study of rotating shift-work female nurses with clinical insomnia, higher intensity and briefer duration of bright light exposure during the first half of their evening/night shift, with a daytime darkness procedure, improved their insomnia, anxiety and depression.

 - Circadian realignment has not yet been associated with a reduction in the long-term effects of shift work.

 Consequences of prolonged circadian disruption